Online Branding Strategies for Startups

 Brand consistency across digital channels has become particularly crucial as consumers interact with businesses through multiple platforms simultaneously.
 A potential customer might discover a startup through Instagram, research them on LinkedIn, visit their website, and read reviews on Google—all within minutes.
 Each interaction must feel cohesive and reinforce the same brand narrative.

-Elements of Online Branding Strategies
+Elements of Startup Branding Strategies

 1. Defining Your Digital Identity